mozilla/extension-workshop/src/content/documentation/develop/debugging.md

 - [**Debugger**](https://developer.mozilla.org/docs/Tools/Debugger) to set breakpoints and watchpoints in your extension's JavaScript, and examine and modify the extension's state.
 - [**Storage**](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector) to view details of data stored by the extension.

+This console shows messages from your background script and extension pages; other logs may appear elsewhere.
+There is an overview of all relevant places to look for messages at [Viewing log output](#viewing_log_output).

 For much of the debugging work, it's useful to be able to view **Console** with **Inspector** or **Debugger**.
 You do this using the [split console](https://developer.mozilla.org/docs/Tools/Web_Console/Split_console), press `esc` to activate this mode.

 ![developers tool split screenshot](/assets/img/documentation/develop/developing_tools_inspector_split.png)